 2. Tourist eVisa for Saudi

-The new Saudi Arabia eVisa marks a turning point for the country, it will open Saudi Arabia up to tourism.
-Once it has been launched, tourists will be able to visit the country.
+The new Saudi Arabia eVisa marks a turning point for the country, it has opened Saudi Arabia up to tourism.
+Since it is now available online, tourists are able to visit the country for tourism purposes.

 After the application for the Saudi Arabia Visitor Visa has been completed and approved, it will be sent to the traveler by email.
 Travelers can present a copy of the Saudi eVisa, along with their passport, to the Saudi border authorities on arrival.